albertonoys/M5PORKCHOP/README.md

         |    3     |      15-24       |         1         |
         +----------+------------------+-------------------+

-    One client = 5-8x the pain.
-Two clients = 10-16x.
-Three?
-Absolute
+    one client = 5-8x the pain. two clients = 10-16x. three? absolute
-    carnage.
-Broadcast deauth is like yelling "FIRE" in a crowded room.
-    Targeted deauth is whispering in someone's ear "your session is over."
+    carnage. broadcast deauth is like yelling "FIRE" in a crowded room. targeted deauth is whispering in someone's ear "your session is over."

-    Optimal camping config:
+    optimal camping config:

         +------------+----------+---------+------------------------------+
         | Setting    | CAMPING  | Default | Why                          |